jwodder/lineinfile/SPEC.md

 - Should the library functions return structures containing information on what, if anything, was changed?

+- idea: When `backrefs` is in effect, support passing the string to expand separately from the `line` (Pass it as the `backrefs` value?) so that a line can still be added even if the regexp doesn't match

 Rules for Handling Line Endings